genesiscommunitysuccess/docs/docs/03_server/06_state-machine/02_basics.md

 }
 ```

-- Another way to initialise is to provide the field of table which holds the state and choose whether you want to make the event Transactional or not by providing boolean value.
+- **Method 2**.
+Provide the field of table which holds the state, and choose whether you want to make the event Transactional or not by providing boolean value.
 ```kotlin
 eventHandler {
     stateMachine(tableField = TRADE.TRADE_STATUS, transactional = true) {